Fortaleza Quick Facts

 SIT enrolls approximately 15 – 20 students, selected from a national pool.

-- One semester of Portuguese or two semesters of a college-level Romance language other than Portuguese required.
+- One semester of Portuguese or two semesters of another college-level Romance language required.

 - 7.5 GPA required.